P1X3/BMWired/README.md

+# NOTE: Document is not up to date

 ## About
 BMWired is core application that acts as a gateway between BMW K/I-Bus and plugins.
 Plugins that satisfy requirments listed below can receive and send messages to/from the bus.